LSEG-API-Samples/Example.REDI.CSharp.Examples/REDIPortfolioTrader/README.md

 #### Member declarations
 You need to set valid values in all the variables before attempting to run the program.
 You require:
-- A valid REDI user name ‚Äì to which the tickets will be assigned
+- A valid REDI user name ñ to which the tickets will be assigned
 - A valid REDI account
-- A list name ‚Äì you can set anything you like; all the tickets will appear under that name inside the Portfolio Trader window
+- A list name ñ you can set anything you like; all the tickets will appear under that name inside the Portfolio Trader window
 - A path and file name for the input CSV (a sample CSV is delivered with the code)
 - A path and file name for the output log file